Hyperimmunoglobulin E syndrome

 Other tests that may be done:

 There is no known cure for this condition.
 The goal of treatment is to control the infections.
-Medications include:
+Medicines include:

 Sometimes, surgery is needed to drain abscesses.